ecrichton0/debian-setup-script/README.md

 # debian-setup-script

-Very crude bash script to run after fresh installing debian.
+Very crude bash script to make Debian useful.
 For server use, installs some basic tools + docker.

 Tested working on Debian 12